patricli/pjournal/student_life.md

 Effective vs Efficient
 It is not just about effeciency rather about more effectiveness

+Actionable Items
+	Get a day timer, digital one if possible
+	Book recommendations
+	Make this Steven Covey Chart

 _Randy Pausch - The Last Lecture (short ver)_
 https://www.youtube.com/watch?v=-Arnrxle4Gw